 PMO Tutorial Project Insight Overview – describes the Project Insight tool

 Project Approval Process – describes the steps to take a project through the approval process, which is a requirement to ballot standards.
 There are different approval paths for different types of projects.
-Project Life Cycle for Product Development (PLCPD) – The Project Life Cycle for Product Development (PLCPD) describes the process to product HL7 ‘products’ including standards and specifications and includes project initiative, analysis and requirements documentation, and specification design.
-The PLCPD depicted as a cyclical process flow, presents the HL7 strategy for protocol specification development, enhancement, and management, however, as described in the Governance and Operations Manual (GOM)allows WGs flexibility to plan their strategy to produce their artifacts.
+Project Life Cycle for Product Development (PLCPD) – The Project Life Cycle for Product Development (PLCPD) describes the process to produce HL7 ‘products’ including standards and specifications and includes project initiative, analysis and requirements documentation, and specification design.
+The PLCPD depicted as a cyclical process flow, presents the HL7 strategy for protocol specification development, enhancement, and management, however, as described in the GOM, allows WGs flexibility to plan their strategy to produce their artifacts.

-Project Scope Statement – The project scope statement is required for project approval as described in the Project Approval Process.
+Project Scope Statement (PSS) – The PSS is required for project approval as described in the Project Approval Process.
 It includes a template only version, and a version including the instructions.
 The PSS is typically updated annually.

 SD and Project Facilitator Responsibilities – describes responsibilities of these two roles, traits desired of individuals filling these roles and the tasks expected.